-If you like Larabars, you can make them at home from scratch.
+If you like snack bars like Larabars, you can make them at home from scratch.
 These taste great and travel very well too!

 Fresh fruit and vegetables

 Chop up some fresh veggies and bring them in containers.
-You can bring fresh fruits whole, or cube fruits like pineapple and melons.
+You can bring fresh fruit.
+They can be whole or cube fruits like pineapple and melons.